Towards Real-Time Advancement of Underwater Visual Quality with GAN: Experiments and Discussion

 \subsubsection{Visualization of Underwater Index}

-As illustrated in Fig.~\ref{fig:uiv}, the underwater index is presented graphically.
-The image illustrates a typical underwater scene, which is quite hazy and color-distorted, making it difficult for objects to emerge.
-The upper-right corner shows the color distribution in the $a-b$ plane.
+As an illustrative example, the underwater index is delineated graphically in Fig.~\ref{fig:uiv}.
+The demonstrated image is a typical underwater environment, which is quite hazy and color-distorted.
+The upper-right corner of Fig.~\ref{fig:uiv} shows original color distribution in the $a-b$ plane.
 As can be seen, the color distortion is reflected in the distance between the distribution center and the origin, i.e., $d_o$ is large for terrible color distortion.
-In contrast, the haziness is related to the concentration of the distribution.
-Briefly, $d_ad_b$ approaches $0$ owing to the haziness or lower contrast.
-Thus, $U\to 0$ is the ideal condition.
-Although not involved in the optimization, the FRS performs sufficiently well to enhance the underwater index.
-As shown in the lower-left corner of Fig.~\ref{fig:uiv}, the distribution in the $a-b$~ plane is improved to a large extent.
-Further, GAN-RS uses an underwater branch to decrease the underwater index loss.
-As illustrated in the lower-right corner of Fig.~\ref{fig:uiv}, a more considerable $U$ can be achieved with less bias and greater dispersion in the $a-b$~plane.
-Therefore, the proposed underwater index has the capability of describing the probability that an image is aquatic, and is effective when employed as an evaluator for underwater vision restoration.
+On the other hand, the haziness is related to the concentration of the distribution.
+Briefly, $d_ad_b$ approaches to $0$ owing to the haziness or lower contrast, and thus $U\to 0$ is the ideal condition.
+Although $U$ is not involved in the optimization, the FRS performs well to enhance the underwater index (see the lower-left corner of Fig.~\ref{fig:uiv}).
+Further, the GAN-RS uses a critic branch to decrease the underwater index loss, so a more considerable $U$ can be achieved with less bias and greater dispersion in the $a-b$~plane (see the lower-right corner of Fig.~\ref{fig:uiv}).
+Therefore, the underwater index has the capability of describing the underwater property intensity in an image.